 1. Attractive to potential employees

 It’s been a tough few years for many businesses and sectors.
-As the world continues to right itself after the pandemic, many employees have used this time to reflect.
-They are considering their options, looking to move into different jobs and even careers.
+As the world continues to right itself after the pandemic, in order to obtain better financial and support policies, some investors will consider opening a company in Dubai (UAE); and many employees have used this time to reflect, they are considering their options, looking to move into different jobs and even careers.